Burlington Fertilizing Lawn Services

 - Summer (July–August): Avoid applications during heat/drought stress

-- Late Fall (October–November): Final application (0.7–0.9 lbs N/1,000 sq ft) before freeze Weather conditions: apply only when soil is moist (not saturated), soil temp is at least 50°F, and no >0.5 inch rain is forecast within 24–48 hours.
+- Late Fall (October–November): Final application (0.7–0.9 lbs N, slow-release) Coordinate with weather: apply when soil is moist (not saturated), soil temp above 50°F, and no rain >0.5 inch forecast within 24–48 hours.
 Irrigate with 0.25–0.5 inches if no rain follows.
 Avoid wind >10 mph (granular) or >5 mph (liquid).
-Microclimates, such as shaded or urban areas, may require adjusted rates.
+Account for microclimates: shaded areas, urban heat islands, and mature tree canopies.

 Water Quality Protection & Stormwater Management in Compliance with Burlington’s MS4 Program